iinsouciant/CardGameLabSpring2025/README.md

 ###  The Card Game
 The card game will consist of two players, each with a deck of at least 25 cards, taking turns playing cards until they have reduced their opponent's HP to 0 at which point they win.
 Each player will draw a hand of cards at the start of the game, and continue drawing at the start of their turn.

+There must be a deck of cards of multiple, distinct classes that inherit from a basic Card class.
+The child classes should extend the Card class with real differences between the classes (regular cards vs wild cards in Uno for example).

 The deck of cards will be implemented as a linked list and consist of two major card types: Unit Cards and Spell Cards.
 All cards will posses a name, description, and some cost of resource which prevents a player from playing all of their hand at once (at least at the start of the game).

 - Additionally, Unit cards will have an Attack and HP stat